dandavies23/jargon-unchained/README.md

 Although it’s worth noting that the social share buttons don’t work and the site’s [Twitter account](https://twitter.com/jargondujour) stopped retweeting in 2017.
 Contribution is done through a contact form which prevents a fluid and active community.

-In terms of simple and effective UI nurturing a strong community Jargon Unchained can learn a lot from [Urban Dictionary](https://www.urbandictionary.com/).
-Its is easy to contribute and interact, from visitors who can upvote and easily contribute, with simple search bar, shuffle function and login, through to a democratic contribution function.
+In terms of simple and effective UI nurturing, a strong Jargon Unchained community can learn a lot from [Urban Dictionary](https://www.urbandictionary.com/).
+It is easy to contribute and interact, from visitors who can upvote and easily contribute, with simple search bar, shuffle function and login, through to a democratic contribution function.

 ![Urban Dictionary](readme/competitors/UrbanDictionary.png)